Flo Settlement Claim Form Now Open (Deadline Oct. 15)

 After final approval order issues and any appeals are resolved

-When the Flo Period Tracker Data Privacy Litigation claim form opens, the filing process is designed to be simple and proof-light:
+The Flo Period Tracker Data Privacy Litigation claim form is open, and the filing process is simple and proof-light:

 Online filing: Visit the official Period Tracker Data Privacy Litigation website.
 Provide your name, current address, email, phone number, and (if applicable) the email address you used with your Flo App account.